On a problem of optimal transport under marginal martingale constraints: Existence of a monotone martingale transport plan: The left-curtain transport plan

-where the supremum is taken over all $1$-Lipschitz functions $f:\R\to\R$ is a metric with values in $[0,+\infty]$.
-For $k>0$, the associated topology on the subspaces of measure of mass $k$ coincides with the weak topology introduced in Paragraph \ref{ParBasicNotions}. \end{pro} To simplify the discussion, we consider the case where $\nu, \hat\nu$ are probability measures.
-In this case, $W(\nu,\hat\nu)$ is the Kantorovich metric (also called $1$-Wasserstein distance, or transport distance).
-It can also be written as $\|F_\nu-F_{\hat\nu}\|_1$ or $\|G_\nu-G_{\hat\nu}\|_1$ where $F_\nu$ is the cumulative distribution function of $\nu$ and $G_\nu$ its generalized inverse.
-The norm $\|.\|_1$ refers to the $L^1$-norm for the Lebesgue measure on $\R$ resp.\ $[0,1]$.
-Recall that $\nu=(G_\nu)_\#\lambda$.
+where the supremum is taken over all $1$-Lipschitz functions $f\dvtx \R\to \R $ is a metric with values in $[0,+\infty]$.
+For $k>0$, the associated topology on the subspaces of measure of mass $k$ coincides with the weak topology introduced in Section \ref{ParBasicNotions}. \end{pro}

+In the case where $\nu$, $\hat\nu$ are probability measures, $W(\nu ,\hat \nu)$ is the classical Kantorovich metric (also called $1$-Wasserstein distance, or transport distance).
+We state here two useful relations that are well known (and straightforward) in the case of probability measures and extended to finite measures through normalization.
+If $\nu (\R)=\hat{\nu}(\R)$, we have